 Primary ownership and responsibility for legal risk is placed with the first lines of defense, working with their legal colleagues, to identify and manage.
-Compliance supports these activities by providing extensive training, monitoring and testing of the processes, policies and procedures utilized by the first lines of defense, maintaining relevant legal and regulatory requirements, and working in close coordination with our Legal group.
-The General Counsel provides periodic reports, as appropriate, to the Risk Committee of the Board of Directors.
+Compliance supports these activities by providing extensive training, monitoring, and testing of the processes, policies, and procedures utilized by the first lines of defense, maintaining relevant legal and regulatory requirements, and working in close coordination with our Legal department.
+The General Counsel provides periodic reports, as appropriate, to the Operational and Compliance Risk Committee and other committees of the Board of Directors.